kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_food.md

 ### Baking

 You can wrap food in leaves or clay and place it in the coals of a fire to bake it.
 This method is slower than roasting but preserves more nutrients.
 Do not skin fish or birds packed with clay, as the skin will stick to the clay and can be removed after cooking.

+### Utensils
+If you are packing utensils, a spork is a good option.
+Otherwise, you can use a stick or your hands to handle food.
+Be sure to wash your hands before eating.

 ## Preservation